danieladeabah/uccmindcare/README.md

-# UCC MindCare
+# UCC Mindcare

-UCC MindCare is a **Nuxt 3**-powered mental health support application designed for students at Cape Coast University.
+UCC Mindcare is a **Nuxt 3**-powered mental health support application designed for students at Cape Coast University.
 The app provides AI-driven chat support, a mood tracker, and a variety of mental health resources, including self-assessment tools, guided relaxation, and emergency support.
 Authentication